wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

    * PWAs (Progressive Web Apps) and stand-alone SPAs (Single Page Apps such as products) on internet browsers
    <br /><br />

-This is complicated and difficult because different technologies are used on each platform:<br />
+This is a complicated and difficult business because different technologies are used on each platform:

 <a target="_blank" href="https://www.youtube.com/watch?v=FzaVmw4u6O8&t=1m52s"><img alt="platforms-tech-801x337.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1763635915/platforms-tech-801x337_bz4wa2.png"></a>

-Using Flutter enables <strong>cross-device communication</strong>: control a browser from a phone app, or controllwhat plays on your TV from your phone.
-Play music on one device and controls the music on another.

-On iPhones and Android smart phones:
+iPhone and Android smart phones have more hardware than PC laptops:

    * Camera to take pictures (QR codes)
    * Audio (music app Topline by Abbey Road Studios)